cmichi/unencrypted-wifi-slideshow/README.md

 informed and aware that everything is displayed on a screen!
 Otherwise you might face legal consequences!

-We have used this project as part of the "[Chaos macht Schule](http://ulm.ccc.de/ChaosMachtSchule)" program of the german CCC.
-We give presentations in schools to raise awareness of privacy issues or data capturing on social networks and the internet.
+We want to use this project as part of the "[Chaos macht Schule](http://ulm.ccc.de/ChaosMachtSchule)" program.
+The aim of this project is to give presentations in schools to raise awareness on privacy/security issues and data exposure in social networks and the internet.

 As part of the programm we set up a beamer with the slideshow and a dedicated wireless network.
 During the presentation we plan to hand out smartphones with